ontodev/robot/docs/template.md

 The `functional` data property will still default to a `subproperty` logical axiom for the `P %` template string, unless a different logical property type (`equivalent`, `disjoint`) is provided.
 Property type can be split, e.g. `PROPERTY_TYPE SPLIT=|`.

 ### Individual Template Strings

+If the `TYPE` is a defined class, `owl:Individual`, or `owl:NamedIndividual`, an instance will be created.
+If the `TYPE` does not include a defined class, that instance will have no class assertions.
+You may include a `SPLIT=` in `TYPE` if you wish to provide more than one class assertion for an individual.

 - `INDIVIDUAL_TYPE`: ROBOT creates an individual for each or of data that has a `TYPE` of another class.
 The individual type can be:
     - `named`: the created individual will be a default named individual.
 When the `INDIVIDUAL_TYPE` is left blank, this is the default.
 This should be used when adding object property or data property assertions